haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 Feb 8

 - Js basic function wheres can clickable and validation wheres cannot click again DONE
-  - scope and of the const playerTurn
+  - SOLUTION:: scope and of the const playerTurn
 - Pushing value of the playerTurn in to array

+Feb 9